 I managed to survive on an English teacher’s salary for 10 years – and I still do my teaching in various ways online.

 The market is there…

-But the salary was hardly getting me rich – plus, I didn’t have kids, a family to support, all of that stuff.
+But the salary was hardly getting me rich – plus, I didn’t have kids, a mortgage, a family to support, all that stuff.

 A few weeks ago I wrote about the cost of living in Madrid.
 And you should definitely take that into account as well.

 Madrid’s expensive by Spanish standards.
 But it’s cheaper than many other world cities, and the salaries are also lower.

 If you move here you might end up “scraping by” on salaries that wouldn’t impress people back home – once again, depending where home is.